dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 	- executable file of program loaded into memory -> process
 	- a program can have many processes
 - process is sequential
-	- parallel only in an operation, but each operation executed sequentially
+	- parallel only in an operation, each operation executed sequentially

 ### parts of a process
 - program code i.e. text section